mchmarny/custom-cloud-workstation-image/README.md

     --region=$REGION
 ```

-The presence of `"reconciling": true` indicates that the cluster is still being provisioned.
-When complete, the response of the above command will look something like this:
+The presence of `"reconciling": true` indicates that the cluster **is still being provisioned**.
+When complete, the response of the above command will look something like this (notice `network` is now populated):

 ```json
 {